spcourse/populations-oo/80 phase8/contents.md

 * *modify* the methods `add_rabbits()` and `add_foxes()`.
 They should only add creatures as long as there are fewer creatures in the list `creatures` than `max_creatures`.
 Additionally, since we added `birthrate` to the `__init__` of our creatures, adjust the code that creates `Rabbit` and `Fox` instances such that it uses `birthrate_rabbits` and `birthrate_foxes` respectively.
 * **add** the method `resolve_reproduction()`.
 This method checks all creatures.
 If a creature is marked for reproduction, add another creature of the same type to the experiment with a random location and angle.
 Make sure to unmark the reproducing creature for reproduction.
 Otherwise, the creature would start making endless copies.

     Note that it really needs to be a random new location.
 A creature cannot be spawned at a fixed location or the location of the parent!
-Try to reason why this is.
+Try to reason why this is the case.
 * *modify* method `step()` to call `resolve_reproduction()`.

 ### Test